 World Nomads’ mission is to support and encourage travellers to explore their boundaries.
 They offer simple & flexible travel insurance, and safety advice to help you travel confidently.

 They’ve been doing it since 2002 – protecting, connecting, and inspiring independent travellers just like you.

 Get a quote below or read our in-depth review!

 How to Get Into and Around New Orleans

 New Orleans has one major airport that handles most of its air traffic – Louis Armstrong International Airport.
 The airport is located quite close to the city but getting to and from is not as easy as it should be.

 The airport is a quick 20-minute drive away from the French Quarter but costs a minimum of $35, Uber or taxi.
-If that sounds like a bit much to you, it is.
+If that sounds like a bit much to you, that’s because it is.